Drug information provided by: IBM Micromedex

 Use this medicine only as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
 Also, do not stop using this medicine without telling your doctor.
 To do so may increase the chance of side effects.

-Inhaled fluticasone and vilanterol combination comes with patient directions or a Medication Guide.
+Inhaled fluticasone and vilanterol combination comes with a patient information leaflet and patient instructions.
 Read the directions carefully before using this medicine.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.

 Use this medicine at the same time each day.

 Do not stop using this medicine or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.

 This medicine comes in a foil tray.
 Peel back the lid to open the tray.

 Slide the inhaler cover down until you hear a clicking sound.
 The inhaler is now ready to use.
 Do not open the cover of the inhaler until you are ready to use it.
 If you open and close the inhaler without inhaling the dose, you will lose the medicine.